Xmary/monkeyApp/README.md

 Server and client parts are not separate, so that AngularJS application is mostly inside /static folder. /template folder contains only index.html file, which contains ngApp directive.

+Frontend code is placed in different folders based on functionality (although the only angular module is MonkeyApp).
+Each folder (home, single and list) contains corresponding template, controller and controller's tests.

 ## Testing